Main Street Capital Corp (MAIN) CEO Dwayne Hyzak on Q1 2020 Results - Earnings Call Transcript

 Dwayne Hyzak

-I would say as part of our valuation process, we definitely would have been looking at the impacts of COVID across the portfolio both in the lower middle market and our private loan middle market portfolios and I think that as you would probably expect, the impact of COVID19 was very significant and that's reflected in the markets that we have in our earnings release and our 10-Q you will be able to see the detailed portfolio.
+I would say as part of our valuation process, we definitely would have been looking at the impacts of COVID across the portfolio both in the lower middle market and our private loan middle market portfolios and I think that as you would probably expect, the impact of COVID-19 was very significant and that's reflected in the markets that we have in our earnings release and our 10-Q you will be able to see the detailed portfolio.

-I think the impact of credit spreads was most impactful on the middle market and private loan portfolios and specifically in the private loan portfolio, we think there's a significant portion that unrealized appreciation that as spreads recover and we've already seen some recovery here in the first part of the second quarter, we should see some of that depreciation come back to us in terms of flipping back into unrelated appreciation.
+I think the impact of credit spreads was most impactful on the middle market and private loan portfolios and specifically in the private loan portfolio, we think there's a significant portion that unrealized appreciation that as spreads recover and we've already seen some recovery here in the first part of the second quarter, we should see some of that depreciation come back to us in terms of flipping back into unrealized appreciation.

 Kenneth Lee

-And then one follow-up if I may, just given the uncertainty, the economic uncertainty wondering if you could just give us any kind of thought on potential expense for dividend income that you could be receiving from your LMM portfolio within the near-term, thanks.
+And then one follow-up if I may, just given the uncertainty, the economic uncertainty wondering if you could just give us any kind of thought on potential trends for dividend income that you could be receiving from your LMM portfolio within the near-term, thanks.

 Dwayne Hyzak

-I would say it's probably no surprise to anybody given the impacts of COVID19 all companies including the companies in our lower middle market portfolio have taken a very hard look at liquidity and they're making sure that they've got a structure and liquidity position that is conservative enough to withstand or work through the challenges associated with COVID19.
+I would say it's probably not surprise to anybody given the impacts of COVID-19 all companies including the companies in our lower middle market portfolio have taken a very hard look at liquidity and they're making sure that they've got a capital structure and liquidity position that is conservative enough to withstand or work through the challenges associated with COVID-19.

-So when you look at our lower middle market companies and I think if you look at our portfolio of results, you would have seen that impact coming through in the dividend income that we received from our portfolio of companies and I think we expect that you'll continue to see that for the second and third quarters and the long-term results will be really dictated by how long this COVID19 pandemic lasts and how long lot of these shelter in place and stay-at-home mandates last.
+So when you look at our lower middle market companies and I think if you look at our first quarter results, you would have seen that impact coming through in the dividend income that we received from our portfolio of companies and I think we expect that you'll continue to see that for the second and third quarters and the long-term results will be really dictated by how long this COVID-19 pandemic lasts and how long lot of these shelter in place and stay-at-home mandates last.

 Operator